hydrodog/CPE810J_2016F_Canvas/src/edu/stevens/canvas/automaticHW/README.txt

-Final codes are in the folder final_src, and the files outside show the process we achieve our project.
+Final codes are in the folder final_src, and the files outside show the process how we achieve our project.

 ----------------------------------------------------